 - Opt for pro-installation services or seek guidance if doing it yourself

 - Replace batteries regularly (if applicable)

 - Monitor your security settings and video footage

 - Keep your system updated and info backed up

 - Understand where your camera's data goes

 Think about your location

-Most of our picks have wide temperature ranges, but if you live in an extremely cold climate, then the Zmodo or Nest might not be right for you, considering their coldest temperatures cap at 14 degrees F. The last thing you want is for an expensive device mismatched your dwelling’s location.
+Most of our picks have wide temperature ranges, but if you live in an extremely cold climate, then the Zmodo or Google Nest might not be right for you, considering their coldest temperatures cap at 14 degrees F. The last thing you want is for an expensive device mismatched your dwelling’s location.

 Consider your existing systems